cea-hpc/modules/doc/source/module.rst

   changing this configuration option from its default value.
 See :envvar:`MODULES_COLLECTION_PIN_VERSION` description for details.

+ .. mconfig:: collection_pin_tag

+  Register full tag list applying to modulefiles in collection.

+  Default value is ``0``.
+The :envvar:`MODULES_COLLECTION_PIN_TAG`
+  environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_COLLECTION_PIN_TAG` description for details.

+  .. only:: html

+     .. versionadded:: 5.1

  .. mconfig:: collection_target

   Collection target which is valid for current system.